emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    `causes permanent pollution in the Ravenbrook Perforce repository
    <https://info.ravenbrook.com/mail/2023/01/07/15-06-41/0/>`_.

+   [How does this affect the connection between the branch and the pull request and issues?
+We want to retain that connection forever.
+RB 2023-01-08]

 4. Optionally, let other people know that you're about to merge into master, and negotiate to avoid racing them to step 9 and making extra work for everyone.